Accident Investigation Training | Sponsored by Motorcycle Safety Lawyers®

-Accident Investigation Training or Accident Reconstruction Training are both well recognized as key components that often get to the truth behind motorcycle accidents!
+Accident Investigation Training and Accident Reconstruction Training are both well recognized as key components that often get to the truth behind motorcycle accidents!
 Proper Accident Scene Management means that reconstruction or investigation after an accident is more efficient and far more accurate.
 ASM is the leading provider bringing instruction globally to support riders to get this training and they are a non-profit accredited here in the U.S.

 Accident Investigation Training by Accident Scene Management (ASM)

-Accident Scene Management (ASM) the leading Motorcycle Trauma Training Organization in the world and has trained over 35,000 students through the expertise of over 100 instructors in 32 states across the USA.
+Accident Scene Management (ASM) is the leading Motorcycle Trauma Training Organization in the world and has trained over 35,000 students through the expertise of over 100 instructors in 32 states across the USA.
 ASM leads the way with instructors in Australia, South Africa, Singapore, the Philippines, Thailand (Asia) & Canada and is the only accredited non-profit Bystander Program in the USA.

 Helping Bring Accident Scene Management To You

 - We have aligned our organizations with the Road Guardians / Accident Scene Management (ASM) courses to bring you the best learning experience possible.

 - We’ve also partnered with certified ASM Instructors to bring these classes to the Illinois and Indiana area.